NLnetLabs/routinator/source/installation.rst

 available memory and 1GB of disk space.
 This will give you ample margin for the RPKI repositories to grow over time, as adoption increases.

+Routinator only needs to establish outbound connections via HTTPS and rsync, on ports 443 and 873, respectively.

 Installing From Source
 ----------------------